 Most amoxicillin allergy symptoms appear in similar ways.

-One study of amoxicillin allergies reported that the most common reaction is the appearance of hives or a red skin rash.
+One study of amoxicillin allergies reported that the most common side effect of amoxicillin is the appearance of hives or a red skin rash.
 Though uncomfortable, this reaction is usually mild and will resolve on its own.
 More severe allergic reactions are rare, but they can include anaphylaxis, fever, flu-like symptoms, skin pustules, and blistering.

 Many times, children will react to the antibiotic quickly, often less than an hour after taking a dose.
 This is classified as an immediate reaction.
 Some children, however, take longer to react; these non-immediate reactions take more than an hour and may not appear for up to five days.
 Studies have found that this can make diagnosing allergies to amoxicillin difficult for pediatricians, especially as the timing of a reaction does not necessarily correspond to how severe it is.

-Amoxicillin allergies in children are usually discovered only after a child has been prescribed the antibiotic to treat an infection.
+Side effects of amoxicillin in children are usually discovered only after a child has been prescribed the antibiotic to treat an infection.
 However, children with known allergies to penicillin should generally be tested for allergies to amoxicillin as well.
-A report in the journal of Allergy, Asthma, and Immunology Research recommends checking for amoxicillin allergies with a patch test on the skin to see if any reaction occurs.
+A report in the journal of Allergy, Asthma, and Immunology Research recommends checking for side effects of amoxicillin with a patch test on the skin to see if any reaction occurs.
 A patch test generally causes a mild skin reaction, rather than more severe symptoms, and can indicate whether further testing is necessary.

 Amoxicillin allergies in adults present with similar symptoms to those in children.
 However, they are much less common.